vladjoh/MonitorSignInTool/README.md

 ---

-## 🔧 For Setup Instructions read pdf file in .zip folder
+## 🔧 For Setup Instructions read .pdf file in main .zip folder